Related Reading

 • You have symptoms of TB outside the lungs, a condition called extrapulmonary TB.
 These symptoms vary based on the site of infection.
 Most people think of TB as only a lung disease.
 But it can show up in other parts of the body.
 If it infects the spinal cord, for example, it can cause back pain and paralysis.
 In the kidneys, it often causes blood in the urine.

 • You have a condition like HIV/AIDS that puts you at increased risk of getting TB.
-If you have also been in close contact with someone who has TB, healthcare providers will want to test you for the disease.
+If you have also been in close contact with someone who has TB, a health care provider will want to test you for the disease.

-Your healthcare providers may also give you this test from time to time if you are being treated for TB.
-This is to see if the treatment is working and to find out whether you are still infectious.
+Your provider may also give you this test from time to time if you are being treated for TB.
+This is to see if the treatment is working and to find out whether you're still infectious.

 What other tests might I have along with this test?

-You will likely have a chest X-ray if healthcare providers suspect you have TB in the lungs (pulmonary TB).
-The X-ray can help your healthcare provider decide whether it's likely you have TB.
+You'll likely have a chest X-ray if health care providers suspect you have TB in the lungs (pulmonary TB).
+The X-ray can help your provider decide whether it's likely you have TB.
 The X-ray doesn't give a definitive diagnosis though.

 If the AFB culture is positive, the lab will do what is known as a susceptibility test.
 This finds out which antibiotic will work best to treat the disease.
 The TB germ is often resistant to one or more of the medicines commonly used to treat it.
 For this reason, susceptibility testing raises the chances that the right antibiotic will be used.